FluorineDog/hust-pa/README.md

 ## Note:

-We have transformed the original NEMU from C/Makefile to C++/CMake.
+We have ported the original NEMU from C/Makefile to C++/CMake.

 Free free to use [2018cpp](https://github.com/FluorineDog/hust-pa/tree/2018cpp/nemu) branch.
 100% original (even original bugs are preserved)!